How Is Your Council Chosen?

 - If there are fewer nominees than seats. no election is held and all those nominated form the new Council.
 The Council can then co-opt additional members as it sees fit.

-- If a Councillor leaves the Council between elections, a “Notice of Casual Vacancy” is posted, allowing electors of the Parish to request an election for the vacant seat.
+- If a Councillor leaves the Council between elections, a “Notice of Casual Vacancy” is posted, allowing electors of the Parish to request an election for the vacant seat (if 10 or more residents so request).
 If no election is held, the Council can co-opt a replacement.

 Residents wishing to become councillors should contact the Parish Clerk.